croz-ltd/nrich/nrich-search/README.md

 ## Usage

-Users have two interfaces available for usage `SearchExecutor` and `StringSearchExecutor`.
-First accepts a class holding properties that will be used for query creation and `SearchConfiguration` and second accepts a query string, list of properties for search and `SearchConfiguration`, later is best used for quick search functionality and former for standard search form functionality.
+Users have htree interfaces available for usage `SearchExecutor`, `StringSearchExecutor` and `NaturalIdSearchExecutor`.
+First accepts a class holding properties that will be used for query creation and `SearchConfiguration` and second accepts a query string, list of properties for search and `SearchConfiguration`, second is best used for quick search functionality and former for standard search form functionality.
+`NaturalIdSearchExecturor` only works with Hibernate JPA implementation and enables users to search entities by properties annotated with `@NaturalId` annotation.
 Since this library augments Spring Data JPA in their own repository interfaces users should also implement one of Spring Data JPA repository interfaces.

 A custom repository interface for searching entities of type Car: